py5coding/py5book/content/user_functions.md

 Observe that this Sketch does not define a `draw()` user function.
 A `draw()` function is not necessary for mouse events to be triggered.

-In addition to the above event functions, py5 also provides mouse-related methods for you to use.
+In addition to the above event functions, py5 also provides mouse-related properties and methods for you to use.
 They are:

 * [is_mouse_pressed](/reference/sketch_is_mouse_pressed) - The `is_mouse_pressed` variable stores whether or not a mouse button is currently being pressed.
 * [mouse_button](/reference/sketch_mouse_button) - When a mouse button is pressed, the value of the system variable `mouse_button` is set to either `LEFT`, `RIGHT`, or `CENTER`, depending on which button is pressed.